-In addition, many weed farmers who have contended with bad weather say their marijuana crops did not grow to attain the normal height when they compare with plants that are grown in a greenhouse or in warm temperatures.
+In addition, many weed farmers who have contended with bad weather say their marijuana crops did not grow to attain the normal height when compared with plants that are grown in a greenhouse or in warm temperatures.

-Simply put, cold weather cannabis is feeble, discolored weighs less, and has a poor harvest.
+Simply put, in cold weather cannabis is feeble, discolored weighs less, and has a poor harvest.

 Like any other seeds, marijuana seeds have different performances when grown in different climates.
 Interestingly, our seeds are labeled.
 When shopping for marijuana seeds, be sure to check the label to confirm whether it is ideal for ‘cool’ or ‘cold’ conditions.

 It means, if you make a wrong choice of seeds, possibly those that are meant for warmer environments, you are going to be frustrated from day one.

 The other thing that I’ve learned along the way is that Indica strains are resistant to cold weather as opposed to Sativa strains.
 Put that in mind the next time you go shopping for seeds to plant in cold weather.

 Lastly, strains that are known to have genetic rooting from Canada, Afghanistan, Netherlands, and generally the Himalayas tend to do well in winter climates.